KDE/digikam-doc/getting_started/installation.rst

    * - :file:`~/.config/showfotorc`
      - :file:`%LocalAppData%\\showfotorc`
      - :file:`~/Library/Preferences/showfotorc`
-     - General settings of the application.
+     - General settings for the application.
 Delete this and restart Showfoto to reset the application to *factory* settings
    * - :file:`~/.config/showfoto_systemrc`
      - :file:`%LocalAppData%\\showfoto_systemrc`
      - :file:`~/Library/Preferences/showfoto_systemrc`
-     - System settings of the application.
+     - System settings for the application.
 Delete this and restart Showfoto to reset the application to *factory* settings
    * - :file:`~/.cache/showfoto`
      - :file:`%LocalAppData%\\showfoto`
      - :file:`~/Library/Caches/showfoto`
-     - cache location storing temporary files
+     - Cache location storing temporary files
    * - :file:`~/.local/share/showfoto`
      - :file:`%AppData%\\showfoto`
      - :file:`~/Library/Application Support/showfoto`
-     - contains downloaded: deep-learning models, internal configuration files
+     - Contains downloaded deep-learning models and internal configuration files
    * - :file:`~/.local/share/kxmlgui5/showfoto/showfoto ui5.rc`
      - :file:`%LocalAppData%\\kxmlgui5\showfoto\\showfotoui5.rc`
      - :file:`~/Library/Application Support/showfoto/kxmlgui5/showfoto/showfotoui5.rc`
-     - contains UI configuration, if your UI is broken, delete this file
+     - Contains UI configuration.
+If your UI is broken, delete this file

 .. note::

-    The character '**~**' indicates the home directory of the current user from the system.
+    The character '**~**' indicates the home directory on the system of the current user.

 Application Updates
 -------------------

 .. important::

-    If you process a major version update, as for example from version 7 to version 8, we recommend to backup :ref:`your database files <database_intro>`, as generally internal schema can changes.
-Typically, digiKam is able to migrate tables from an older version to a new one, and all is done automatically at startup, but in all cases, it's always better to save these important digiKam files before to upgrade the application.
-Look also the :ref:`Database Backup <database_backup>` section from this manual for more recommendations.
+    If you update digiKam to a new major version, for example from version 7 to version 8, we recommend you first backup :ref:`your database files <database_intro>`, since the internal schema may have changed.
+Typically, digiKam is able to migrate tables from an older version to a new one, and all of this is done automatically at startup.
+But it's always better to save these important digiKam files before upgrading the application.
+See the :ref:`Database Backup <database_backup>` section in this manual for more recommendations.

-If you use a bundle as official Linux AppImage, macOS package, or Windows installer, the application can be updated using the :menuselection:`Help --> Check For New Version menu entry`.
-Look also the updates settings :ref:`in Behavior page <behavior_settings>` from the configuration dialog.
+If you use a bundle such as the official Linux AppImage, macOS package, or Windows installer, the application can be updated using the :menuselection:`Help --> Check For New Version menu entry`.
+See the updates settings :ref:`on the Behavior page <behavior_settings>` of the configuration dialog.

 .. figure:: images/updates_new_version.webp
     :alt: